 Find out exactly how long your notice period is and if it varies depending on the circumstance of your departure - have a plan of action for any eventuality.

-Finally, if you have any questions about your contract, your first port of call should be your new employer.
+If you have any questions about your contract, your first port of call should be your new employer.
 They will be able to explain anything you're unclear on.
 It's also worth showing your contract to a parent or lecturer - they will be able to point out any anomolies.
 We wish you the best of luck in your new role - we don't doubt you'll do exceedingly well.